zibonbadi/liquidms/README.md

 SUMMARY
 -------

-*liquidMS* is an API-compatible clean room implementation of the Sonic Robo Blast 2 [HTTP Master Server API][v1spec].
+*LiquidMS* is an API-compatible clean room implementation of the Sonic Robo Blast 2 [HTTP Master Server API][v1spec].
 It is capable of mirroring data from any API Compatible master server, thus being capable to be operated as a node within a distributed master server network.